Home

 How is Crypto Taxed in the Phillippines?

-In the Philippines, cryptocurrency transactions are subject to taxation, with capital gains tax (CGT) potentially reaching up to 15%.
-Filipino citizens who engage in cryptocurrency trading or ownership must declare their capital gains during their annual tax filings.
-The tax implications vary depending on how the cryptocurrency is classified, either as inventory or as an intangible asset, which influences whether it's subject to value-added tax (VAT) or ordinary income tax.
+In the Philippines, cryptocurrency transactions face taxes, including a capital gains tax that can reach up to 15%.
+Filipino citizens involved in trading or owning cryptocurrencies must report their capital gains on their yearly tax returns.
+The tax rates differ based on whether the cryptocurrency is considered inventory or an intangible asset, impacting its classification under value-added tax (VAT) or ordinary income tax.

-Given the evolving nature of cryptocurrency and the absence of specific guidelines from the Bureau of Internal Revenue (BIR), the taxation of cryptocurrency income hinges on general tax principles.
-Cryptocurrency can be treated as ordinary assets when held as inventory for trading purposes, subject to ordinary income tax, or as capital assets when held for investment, subject to capital gains tax.
-This distinction also affects VAT applicability, with transactions possibly facing a 12% VAT if the cryptocurrency is treated as inventory and satisfies the VAT threshold.
+Due to the dynamic nature of cryptocurrency and the lack of detailed guidelines from the Bureau of Internal Revenue (BIR), taxation for crypto earnings relies on broad tax principles.
+If held as inventory for trading, cryptocurrency is taxed as ordinary income.
+If held for investment, it falls under capital gains taxation.
+This classification also determines VAT charges, where transactions may incur a 12% VAT if the asset is classified as inventory and meets the VAT threshold.

 Bottom Line